Learning Poisson Binomial Distributions: Introduction

-\ignore{Similarly, if $X$ and $Y$ are two random variables ranging over a finite set, their total variation distance $\dtv(X,Y)$ is defined as the total variation distance between their distributions.}\ignore{Another useful notion of distance between distributions/random variables is the {\em Kolmogorov distance}.\rnote{Do we use this now in this paper?} For two distributions $X$ and $Y$ supported on $\R$, their Kolmogorov distance is $\dk\left(X,Y \right):= \sup_{x \in \R} \left| X(\leq x)-Y(\leq x) \right|.$ }\ignore{Similarly, if $X$ and $Y$ are two random variables ranging over a subset of $\R$, their Kolmogorov distance, denoted $\dk(X,Y),$ is the Kolmogorov distance between their distributions.}\ignore{ If two distributions $X$ and $Y$ are supported on a finite subset of $\R$ we obtain immediately that $\dk\left(X,Y \right) \le \dtv\left(X,Y \right).$\rnote{Should there be a 2 here -- I think not?
+Similarly, if $X$ and $Y$ are two random variables ranging over a finite set, their total variation distance $\dtv(X,Y)$ is defined as the total variation distance between their distributions.
+For convenience, we will often blur the distinction between a random variable and its distribution.\ignore{Another useful notion of distance between distributions/random variables is the {\em Kolmogorov distance}.\rnote{Do we use this now in this paper?} For two distributions $X$ and $Y$ supported on $\R$, their Kolmogorov distance is $\dk\left(X,Y \right):= \sup_{x \in \R} \left| X(\leq x)-Y(\leq x) \right|.$ }\ignore{Similarly, if $X$ and $Y$ are two random variables ranging over a subset of $\R$, their Kolmogorov distance, denoted $\dk(X,Y),$ is the Kolmogorov distance between their distributions.}\ignore{ If two distributions $X$ and $Y$ are supported on a finite subset of $\R$ we obtain immediately that $\dk\left(X,Y \right) \le \dtv\left(X,Y \right).$\rnote{Should there be a 2 here -- I think not?
 Do we need this observation at all?}}